kishanpatel789/kp_data_dev_site/content/posts/015_WhatIsAParquetFile.md

 column_chunk = [0, 0, 0, 0, 1, 1, 1, 1, 1, 1, 2, 2, 2, 2, 2, 2, 2, 2]
 ```

 But do you see the repetition of IDs?
-What if we store each ID once and then record the number of times the ID repeats right after that?
+What if we store each ID once and then record the number of times the ID repeats?
 That's **run length encoding** (RLE).

 With RLE, a long sequence of repeated values is stored with just two numbers: the value and how many times it appears.
-Instead of writing `0` 4 separate times, `1` 6 separate times, etc, we use the more concise RLE representation:
+Instead of writing `0` four separate times, `1` six separate times, etc, we use the more concise RLE representation:

 ```python
 # option 3: run length encoding